mozilla-ai/lm-buddy/README.md

 pip install mzai-flamingo
 ```

-## Workflow

-There are several possible workflows:

-1) A workflow for users on Ray
-2) A workflow for users on GPU-based machines
-3) A workflow for library developers and maintainers.

-For all workflow examples, (see `/examples`)

-## User Ray Workflow

-The user starts by pip-installing `mzai-flamingo` into a new project environment and creating a directory for their experiment jobs.
-In that new directory, create a a YAML config file
-(see `/examples`).

-This file can then be passed as an argument via Flamingo CLI.

 ### CLI Usage

 `flamingo` exposes a CLI with a few commands, one for each Ray job type.